Ocado’s AI-powered robotic arms: levelling up efficiency in online grocery and logistics

 Recognise and handle objects

-An OGRP operation is like a game of Tetris, only with much greater complexity, variability and in three dimensions.
+Every OGRP operation is incredibly complex.
 Picking is affected by the packaging, weight and shape of products.
 Packing is equally challenging as robots must consider how to densely pack items without using too many bags and taking care of which products are packed first to avoid crushing them.

 Our robots use Machine Learning to pick and pack products with no prior understanding of what they are and how they should be handled.
 Our proprietary machine vision systems enable this, identifying the optimal grasp points of a product to help our robotic arms to pick items correctly.
 Intelligent built-in sensors also help to reduce the risk of crushing or damaging products during picking and packing.